 In a dynamic setting on the theoretical side, single-period contracts can encourage the CEO to engage in short-termism by inflating the current stock price at the expense of long-term firm value (see, for example, Peng and Röell (2008, 2014) and Goldman and Slezak (2006)).
 One remedy is to introduce gradual vesting of equity grants.
-For example, Edmans et al. (2012) proposed a "Dynamic Incentive Account" of which a fraction is paid to the CEO every year and the remainder remains escrowed to deter myopia.
+For example, Edmans et al. (2012) proposed a "Dynamic Incentive Account" in which a fraction of the incentive account is paid to the CEO every year and the remainder remains escrowed in order to deter myopia.
 Furthermore, the CEO regularly sells stock and exercises options to keep up his consumption.
 Zhu (2016) shows that "bonus banks" that pay out a fraction of bonuses to the manager each period also help to deter myopia.
-Chaigneau (2015) models progressive learning about firm value due to exogenous shocks to explain the multiple vesting horizons that are commonly seen in practice.
+Chaigneau (2015) models how progressive learning about firm value as a result of exogenous shocks can explain the multiple vesting horizons that are commonly seen in practice.
 In our model, we constrain short-termism and myopic behaviors by imposing longer vesting periods.
 However, lengthening the vesting periods can be costly.
-Peng and Röell (2014) argue that long-term compensation potentially exposes the manager to risk outside his control and thus firms need to compensate the manager for bearing the additional risk.
-Therefore, allowing gradual vesting would make the optimal contract cheaper and the risk avoidance measure lower.
+Peng and Röell (2014) argue that long-term compensation potentially exposes the manager to risk outside his control and he thus needs to be compensated for bearing this additional risk.
+Therefore, allowing gradual vesting would make the optimal contract cheaper and give a lower level of risk avoidance.